MichaelSheinman/OperationsGuesser/README.md

 # Operation Guesser

+The operation guesser is a project inspired by the PyJac competition.
-The operation guesser receives a sequence of numbers, a target value, and returns a string representing the arithmetic operations required to form the target.
+The project receives a sequence of numbers, a target value, and returns a string  representing the arithmetic operations required to form the target.

 ## Examples